adamchainz/django-mysql/docs/locks.rst

     similar to ``threading.Lock``.
 These call the MySQL functions ``GET_LOCK``, ``RELEASE_LOCK``, and ``IS_USED_LOCK`` to manage it.

-    The lock is only re-entrant (acquirable multiple times) on MariaDB 10.0+.
+    The lock is only re-entrant (acquirable multiple times) on MariaDB.

-    MySQL before 5.7, and MariaDB before 10.0, only allowed one lock per connection.
-On those versions and later, you can hold multiple locks.

     Basic usage: